celery/celery/CONTRIBUTING.rst

-Archived branches are kept for preserving history only, and theoretically someone could provide patches for these if they depend on a series that is no longer officially supported.
+Archived branches are kept for preserving history only, and theoretically someone could provide patches for these if they depend on a series that's no longer officially supported.

 An archived version is named ``X.Y-archived``.